OranWeb/TCEssentials/content/en/docs/misc-guides/easter.md

 ## How Often should I run through pages

-once every 12 or 24 hours and a final run between 11th Noon and 12th Noon since eggs don't spawn on the last day of the event this day is for pickup only.
+once every 12 or 24 hours and a final run before the event ends since eggs don't spawn on the last day of the event this day is for pickup only.

 ## How do I use scripts on Mobile Devices